akka/akka-projection/akka-edge-docs/src/main/paradox/guide/5-charging-station.md

 ## Interacting with the charging station at the edge

-The local-drone-control service does not contain the full gRPC API for interaction but instead has a single `goCharge` method in the drone gRPC service:
+The local-drone-control service does not contain the full gRPC API for creating and inspecting charging stations but instead two methods in the drone gRPC service `goCharge` to initiate charging of a drone if possible and `completeCharge` to complete a charging session for a given drone:

 Scala
 :  @@snip [DroneServiceImpl.scala](/samples/grpc/local-drone-control-scala/src/main/scala/local/drones/DroneServiceImpl.scala) { #charging }